Lawouach/WebSocket-for-Python/docs/servertutorial.rst

 The :class:`WebSocket tool <ws4py.server.cherrypyserver.WebSocketTool>` plays at the request level on every request received by the server.
 Its goal is to perform the WebSocket handshake and, if it succeeds, to create the :class:`WebSocket <ws4py.websocket.WebSocket>` instance (well a subclass you will be implementing) and push it to the plugin.

 The :class:`WebSocket plugin <ws4py.server.cherrypyserver.WebSocketPlugin>` works at the CherryPy system level and has a single instance throughout.
-It's goal is to track websocket instances created by the tool and free their resources when connections are closed.
+Its goal is to track websocket instances created by the tool and free their resources when connections are closed.

 Here is a simple example of an echo server: